17+ Top Things to Do in Cozumel, Unmissable Tours + Useful Tips

 Located inside Cozumel´s National Reef Marine Park, Carr.
 Costera Sur Km.
 9, in San Miguel de Cozumel, Chankanab beach park is an adventure park located on a beautiful beach.

-Among the thing you can do in this park is snorkeling and swimming on the beach or relaxing in the hammocks and having some delicious food in the local restaurant.
+You can snorkel and swim on the beach in this park, relax in hammocks, and eat delicious food in the local restaurant.

 chankanaab lagoon